skip-mev/skipjs/README.md

 # skipjs

-A util for signing and sending bundles through the Skip sentinel.
+A util for signing and sending bundles through the Skip relayer.

 # Usage